 Another thing I’m really excited about is that I will actually have a legitimate container to transport this in!
 Knowing that I would have to bring this cake over to my mom’s, I purchased a cake carrier and even though it’s massive, I’m glad the days of smushed frosting are behind me.
 Baby steps, you guys!

 Anyway, I’m really looking forward to chowing down on stuffing and turkey tomorrow.
 And from there, I will be in full food coma mode — cue the upside down smiley face emoji.
-Let me know if you’ve tried making this cake and how it went!
+Let me know if you’ve tried making this cake and how it went by dropping a comment/rating the recipe!
 Happy Thanksgiving, everyone!

 My Favorite Carrot Cake